-Sunday, March 31st, marked the 24th anniversary of Selena’s death.
+March 31st, marks the 25th anniversary of Selena’s death.
 Heartbreakingly, she has now been gone for longer than she was allowed to live.
 Fans around the world grieved.
 We mourned and wondered about the what-ifs, the could-have-beens of Selena’s life.
 Her music was played, both her soulful ballads and up-tempo numbers.
 She was remembered for the vision and voice she gave us, and we will keep remembering.

 A lot more could be said about her life and legacy, but I think the plaque at Mirador de la Flor expresses it best: "Selena's stage is now silent yet her persona enriched the lives of those she touched.
 And her music lives on."
 Que en paz descanse.
 May she rest in peace.